ATG Inks Lease for New Missoula Offices

 Jay Allen is a five-tool employee at Advanced Technology Group.
 He writes, he designs, he sings, he dances, and he loves (probably more than he should).
-Each are indispensable qualities in the day-to-day life of a senior marketing coordinator at ATG.
+Each are indispensable qualities in the day-to-day life of a marketing director at ATG.

 In his spare time, Jay enjoys not being outdoors.